Avtem/LearnCpp-Quiz-201/step 07.md

-G) Goal: Add the ability for players to move the tiles in field.
-Implement it by adding a member function `moveTile(Direction)` to the class `Field`.
+G) Goal: Add the ability for players to slide the tiles on the board.

-[tasks]

 First, we should take a closer look at how sliding tiles actually works: